MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-log-analytics.md

 The Fabric Apache Spark diagnostic emitter extension is a library that enables Apache Spark applications to emit logs, event logs, and metrics to multiple destinations, including Azure log analytics, Azure storage, and Azure event hubs.

-In this tutorial, you'll learn how to configure and emit Spark logs and metrics to Log analytics in Fabric.
-Once configured, you'll be able to collect and analyze Apache Spark application metrics and logs in your [Log analytics workspace](/azure/azure-monitor/logs/quick-create-workspace).
+In this tutorial, you learn how to configure and emit Spark logs and metrics to Log analytics in Fabric.
+Once configured, you are able to collect and analyze Apache Spark application metrics and logs in your [Log analytics workspace](/azure/azure-monitor/logs/quick-create-workspace).

 ## Configure workspace information